AstarNetwork/astar-docs/docs/xcm/integration/zombienet-testing.md

 Finding the right environment for testing XCM features, both standalone or with smart contracts, can be difficult since it requires at least two parachains with open HRMP channels and a relaychain.
 The parachains need to have the features we rely on in testing.

 At the moment, only production networks, like `Astar` or `Shiden`, have access to a great number of HRMP channels with various parachains.
 Testing in production isn't a good idea though and should be avoided.
-A possible alternative is to use `Rococo` as relay chain and the connected parachains, if they are available.
+A possible alternative is to use `Rococo` as a relay chain and the connected parachains, if they are available.
 Not all projects deploy a testnet on Rococo.

 ## Zombienet